dclarke/firefox-os-sample-apps/README.md

 This is the unofficial repository for Mozilla on how to port Chrome packaged apps.

-If you have any questions or would like to add to this repo, just ping me on irc: onecyrenus, or e-mail so we can get you added to the repo.
+If you have any questions or would like to add to this repo, just ping me on irc: dclarke, or e-mail so we can get you added to the repo.
 Or you can always fork / send me a pull request.